Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 2. Hackers buy and sell this data on a daily basis.
 It gets disseminated very quickly.
 3. In practice the government can’t really catch that many criminals this way because they are adept at masking their identity but average Joes get rekt all the time by criminals stealing this collected data and exploiting it.
 4. Add bitcoin as an incentive in this game and you get the idea…
 5. Not to mention there can be governments in the future that get very hostile towards bitcoin and Bitcoiners.
 You just can’t know whether it will be a [6102](https://en.wikipedia.org/wiki/Executive_Order_6102) type of “we know you have X bitcoin so hand it over” with threats of prison.
-Chances are you will choose to cough up your KYC bitcoin in this case instead of rotting in a cell away from your family.
+Chances are you will choose to cough up your KYC bitcoin in this case instead of rotting in a cell away from your family

 6. Once you have bought KYC bitcoin on a traditional exchange like Coinbase, Kraken, Binance, Swan… that record is there forever in a centralized database.
 They know at least how much you bought and who you are.
 And assume they share everything with the government.
 You will have to account for these in case they expect you to do so.
 7. And so you come up with all this “boating accident” type of “I lost it” or “I donated it all away” but they are not dumb.
 They can issue subpoenas and put you and your circles under tremendous stress

+### A visual of what happens to your precious private data:
+{: .no_toc }
 [![Privacy and KYC](/assets/img/diagrams/privacy_and_kyc.drawio.png)](/assets/img/diagrams/privacy_and_kyc.drawio.png){:target="_blank"}

-8. Gist of it:
+### Gist of it:
+{: .no_toc }

 1. You should have a substantial NoKYC bitcoin stash.
 NoKYC means of course that the purchase is very hard to be tied to your name.
 If you have NoKYC bitcoin you solve many privacy headaches at the root.
 Of course you can still improve on privacy even if you bought NoKYC.
 And you should.
 But you’re much better-off.
 2. KYC bitcoin is regulated and therefore is impaired property compared to NoKYC bitcoin
 3. KYC bitcoin exposes that you are a bitcoiner for all existing and future governments and criminals.
 It is a privacy risk.
 4. You should practice serious privacy from now on.
 I don’t mean to be paranoid but develop a mental framework which makes you ponder the privacy aspect of your actions, especially online.
 Privacy leaks become security holes, so the saying goes.
 9. Prioritize high-return activities.
 Privacy of your UTXO-s should be of utmost importance.
 So this will be a focus in this program.
 It is too easy to get lost in the woods and eventually get very little in return.
 10. CAVEAT: Don't break the law.
 Eventually, privacy is about selectively revealing yourself to the world.
 Privacy is not secrecy.
 Most privacy practices are not illegal in most countries.
 Having said that, some practices are indeed considered illegal in some places.
 Check the law and abide by it or move if you are dissatisfied.
 I am showing you techniques but can’t/won’t take responsibility for your actions.

-To sum it up:
+---

+### What to do now?
+{: .no_toc }
-Now, I believe there are three major low-hanging fruits you can pluck right now in terms of Bitcoin privacy:
+I believe there are three major low-hanging fruits you can pluck right now in terms of Bitcoin privacy: